A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning

 This idea is not limited to the point-pair feature.
 For instance, three or four points could be considered simultaneously.
-Nonetheless, a set of two points is chosen in this study because the alignment of two oriented point pairs can uniquely determine the pose while the number of all point pair combinations is tractable.
-If more than two points per set are considered simultaneously, the number of possible combinations quickly becomes intractable. {Similarly, in the sampling scheme, each object was represented by 200 points to keep the number of combinations tractable.
-Increasing the number of points will likely make the framework achieve the desired pose error sooner but at the cost of more computational resources.
+Nonetheless, a set of two points is chosen in this study because the alignment of two non-bilinear oriented point pairs can uniquely determine the pose while the number of all point pair combinations is tractable.
+If more than two points per set are considered simultaneously, the number of possible combinations quickly becomes intractable.
+Similarly, in the sampling scheme, each object was represented by 200 points to keep the number of combinations tractable.
+Increasing the number of points will likely make the framework achieve the desired pose accuracy sooner but at the cost of higher computational cost.